dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

    :align: center

    Here, three different rules are being used to calculate the same Riemann sum.
-   While slices' shapes are different, they exist over the same subintervals in each diagram.
+   While the slices' shapes are different, they exist over the same subintervals in each diagram.

 Fourtunately, Java provides a convenient means of structuring classes which